GeertjanWielenga/OJETCourse/Part-021/README.md

 How to integrate 3rd party components.

-1. In home module, jQuery datepicker is used.
+1. In home module, a jQuery datepicker is used.

 2. In people module, a "customer" CCA component is used.